HRV in sport performance

 ESENSE PULSE WEARABLE ECG MONITOR

 Heart Rate Variability (HRV) refers to the variable time between individual heartbeats.
-HRV can be accurately measured by an ECG.
-A basic heart rate monitor can also be used to provide this data, but the HRV will not be as accurate.
+An ECG can accurately measure HRV.
+A basic heart rate monitor can also provide this data, but the HRV will not be as accurate.

-In the past, only elite athletes and their coaches had access to HRV data because devices that measure ECG were extremely expensive and difficult to wear.
+Only elite athletes and their coaches had access to HRV data in the past because devices that measure ECG were costly and difficult to wear.

-In the last 5 years, innovations in wireless technology have significantly increased the number of devices on the market which are using HRV indices to control and manage the training processes of athletes.
-Now, with accessible, wearable and user-friendly technology like eSense Pulse wearable ECG monitor, everyone from professional athletes to weekend warriors can use HRV data to enhance their training.
+In the last five years, innovations in wireless technology have significantly increased the number of devices on the market that use HRV indices to control and manage athletes’ training processes.
+Now, with accessible, wearable, and user-friendly technology like the eSense Pulse wearable ECG monitor, everyone from professional athletes to weekend warriors can use HRV data to enhance their training.

 TARGET HEART RATE

-While using eSense Pulse, the eSense App displays the current heart rate and the target heart rate during recording, in the overview area.
+While using eSense Pulse, the eSense App displays the current heart rate and the target heart rate during recording in the overview area.
 The target heart rate can be adjusted at any time in the settings of your eSense App.
-You can either set the target heart rate directly or set it as a percentage of the predicted maximum heart rate.
-By default, the target heart rate value is set as 85% of the predicted maximum HR.
+You can either set it directly or as a percentage of the predicted maximum heart rate.
+By default, the target heart rate value is 85% of the expected maximum HR.

-The predicted maximum heart rate is calculated with the following formula: Predicted Maximum Heart Rate = (220 – your age in years).
-Normally you should maintain your heart rate below your target level (85% of a predicted maximum heart rate, based on your age, and your medical conditions).
+The predicted maximum heart rate is calculated using the following formula: Predicted Maximum Heart Rate = (220—your age in years).
+Normally, you should maintain your heart rate below your target level (85% of a predicted maximum heart rate, based on your age and medical conditions).

 HOW CAN RMSDD BE USED TO CALCULATE HRV AND PLAN OPTIMAL ATHLETIC TRAINING?

-As a training tool, the power of HRV comes from establishing an RMSDD baseline.
-To establish a baseline, an athlete simply needs to wake up, strap on the eSense Pulse for a minute, and take a reading each day for one week.
+The power of HRV as a training tool comes from establishing an RMSDD baseline.
+To establish a baseline, an athlete needs to wake up, strap on the eSense Pulse for a minute, and take a reading each day for one week.
 At the end of the week, if they average all of their RMSDD measurements, they will have a baseline RMSDD number.

 In the future, if their RMSDD numbers fall below their baseline in the morning, they will know to ease off on training for optimal performance.
 If their RMSDD number goes above their baseline, they are more than recovered and can take on a challenging workout.
 In other words, higher RMSDD numbers correspond with more parasympathetic activity or a more recovered state.